Martin Hultman*

 One empirically understudied, if noted, subject of both organized and lay climate change denial is thus how this has spread as part of far-right nationalism (Hultman and Kall 2014; Forchtner and Kølvraa 2015; Jeffries 2017; Lockwood 2018; Forchtner et. al. 2018 Hultman, et. al., 2019).
 This tendency is just starting to get scholarly attention, and this special issue is one good example of is, despite its possibility of providing new and important knowledge specifically of resistance towards effective climate politics as well as of broader political issues such as democracy, human rights and diversity.
 Only three empirical studies have been conducted so far on this specific topic.
 Regarding online communication in Germany it is found that ‘skeptic counterpublic is not restricted to voices pertaining to climate change but forms an alliance of antagonism with other extreme fractions such as mysogynists, racists, and conspiracy theorists’ (Kaiser and Puschmann 2017).
 In a more qualitative selected corpus of magazines and a blog ranging from anti-liberal to neo-Nazi, still on Germany, many of the familiar arguments and tropes regarding climate denialism has been found such as climate science being a religious cult, elite money-making scam and invented by mainstream media (Forchtner et. al. 2018).
 In a quantitative study of Norway based on Gallup data a link between xenophobic values and climate denialism was found (Krange et. al. 2018).

-Sweden is a country with high credentials in both environmental politics as well as in welcoming refugees.
-However, over the last couple of years Sweden as the rest of Europe has seen how ideas from organised climate change denialist groups have merged with a far-right nationalist political party creating a new political landscape (Hultman, et. al., 2019).
-This article discusses that shift arguing that what has been brought about in Sweden expose what is going on in other countries in Europe as well.
+Sweden is a country with high credentials in both environmental politics and welcoming refugees.
+However, over the last couple of years, Sweden, like the rest of Europe, has seen how ideas from organized climate change denialist groups have merged with a far-right nationalist political party, creating a new political landscape (Hultman et al., 2019).
+This article discusses that shift, arguing that what has been brought about in Sweden exposes similar trends occurring in other countries across Europe.
+For those feeling trapped in unwanted timeshare commitments, navigating the complexities of such contracts can be overwhelming, much like the political shifts in Sweden.
+If you’re looking for guidance on this topic, How to Exit Timeshare Contract on Triphippies.com offers valuable resources to help you understand the necessary steps to free yourself from an unwanted timeshare.

 Image 1: Forest fire in Ängra, Sweden.
 Author: Marco Hassoldt.